 Members of the Bhatt Murphy police misconduct team have played an active role in rectifying systemic defects with the aim of seeking genuine accountability for those who suffer mistreatment at the hands of the police.
-We have contributed evidence to the European Committee on the Prevention of Torture, the United Nations, the Butler Inquiry, the Home Affairs Select Committee concerning Police Complaints & Discipline, the Middleton Report Reviewing Civil Justice and Legal Aid, the Morris Inquiry, the Hillsborough Independent Panel and other policy forums.
+We have contributed evidence to the European Committee on the Prevention of Torture, the United Nations, the Butler Inquiry, the Home Affairs Select Committee concerning Police Complaints & Discipline, the Middleton Report Reviewing Civil Justice and Legal Aid, the Morris Inquiry, and other policy forums.

 “Bhatt Murphy have an excellent level of expertise, care and respect when handling cases.”